 The Department of Orthopaedic Surgery works with the College of Veterinary Medicine to develop animal models and to study vascularity and growth of cartilage, the knee meniscus, and osteochondritis dissecans.
 Below is a list of some of the individuals in the College of Veterinary Medicine who have collaborated with the Department of Orthopaedic Surgery.

-- Liz Pluhar, is an NIH and DoD-funded orthopaedic veterinary surgeon, brain surgeon and engineer.
+- Liz Pluhar, is an NIH and DoD-funded orthopaedic veterinary surgeon, brain surgeon, and engineer.
 She specializes in large animal bone defect healing and gene therapy for brain tumors.

 Department of Rehabilitation Medicine

-- Paula Ludewig, PhD, PT is a leading shoulder expert and member of International Shoulder Study Group, focusing on identifying movement disorders and their relation to pain and disfunction.
-She has collaborated with Orthopaedic Surgery for over a decade, beginning with seminal work demonstrating role of marker movement influencing motion analysis of the shoulder joint.
+- Paula Ludewig, PhD, PT is a leading shoulder expert and member of the International Shoulder Study Group, focusing on identifying movement disorders and their relation to pain and disfunction.
+She has collaborated with the Department of Orthopaedic Surgery for over a decade, beginning with seminal work demonstrating the role of marker movement influencing motion analysis of the shoulder joint.
 She and Dr. Braman have studied shoulder impingement and changed the clinical understanding of this entity.
 She leads the Institute for Engineering in Medicine project to develop Center for Translational Research in Shoulder.

 - Rebekah Lawrence, PhD is a current K-award fellowship trainee working with Dr. Ludewig to develop dynamic MRI for evaluation of joint disfunction.
 She has extensive clinical and research experience and participates in training grant activities.